 What are the signs and symptoms of heart block?

 Signs and symptoms depend on how severe your heart block is.
-You may not have any symptoms.
-You may have any of the following:
+You may not have any symptoms or you may have any of the following:

 - Fatigue or confusion